elastic/kibana/src/core/MIGRATION.md

 #### On the client side
 It's not currently possible to use a similar pattern on the client-side.
 Because Legacy platform plugins heavily rely on global angular modules, which aren't available on the new platform.
-So you can utilize the same approach for *stateless Angular components* only.
+So you can utilize the same approach for only *stateless Angular components*, as long as they are not consumed by a New Platform application.
+When New Platform applications are on the page, no legacy code is executed, so the `registerLegacyAPI` function would not be called.